Loading...

 Cancer of the ovaries and fallopian tubes is much less common than breast cancer.
 It affects 1 in 100 women in the general population, so a family history of ovarian cancer is less common.

-Women who carry a BRCA1 or BRCA2 gene mutation have an increased risk of cancer of the ovaries and fallopian tubes.
+Women who carry a BRCA1, BRCA2 or PALB2 gene fault have an increased risk of cancer of the ovaries and fallopian tubes.
 The ovaries are the organs in the female pelvis that produce eggs and produce the hormones oestrogen and progesterone.

 The ovaries release an egg each month (ovulation) in the years before menopause.

 The symptoms of ovarian cancer and cancer of the fallopian tubes are vague, and can be caused by lots of things other than ovarian cancer.
-Symptoms which may indicate ovarian cancer if they are continuous or persistent (lasting weeks or months) include
+Symptoms which may indicate ovarian cancer if they are continuous or persistent (lasting weeks or months) include:

 • a swollen abdomen (tummy)